simplex-chat/simplex-chat/docs/rfcs/2023-09-29-merge-scenarios.md

 - to prevent members from direct communication.

 Member address being shown regardless of this preference undermines the second use case.

-**2. Contact request is made via any other means**

-- On any contact request, search contact_profiles table for matching address (add index on contact_link).

-- If profile is not found:

-  - Send contact request as usual.

-- If profile is found:

-  - Search for contact by contact_profile_id.

-  - If contact is not found:

-    - Send contact request, associating it with existing profile.
-    - What if contact is accepted with a different profile?
-Update profile?

-  - If contact is found:

-    - Open existing contact.

-It's unlikely but possible (?) that contact deleted their contact address, didn't notify about profile change, then another user created link with the same address.
-If it is then used to make a contact request wrong record may be associated.
-Probability of that is very low, but maybe we shouldn't make such direct associations and instead always rely on probing?

 ### Repeat group join via group link